MaticBabnik/waemon/readme.md

 - [x] static output group definitions (jsonc)
 - [x] fixup WallpaperImage error handling and add cache
-- [-] dynamic wallpaper and spantype changes over DBus or normal socket (json messages)
+- [x] dynamic wallpaper and spantype changes over DBus or normal socket (json messages)
 - [ ] split into daemon and cli
 - [ ] Come up with a new name (`paper` is too generic and seems to be used by libpaper)
 - [ ] package for arch